Home > CPU

 Compatibility

-As the RTX 2060 is an old GPU, you need to ensure that the processor you go for isn’t overkill, and nor does it cause any bottleneck issues.
-Once you find suitable CPUs you will have to check whether the processor is compatible with the motherboard and works well with other components
+As the RTX 2060 is an old GPU, you need to ensure that the processor you go for isn’t overkill, nor does it cause any bottleneck issues.
+Once you find suitable CPUs, you will have to check whether the processor is compatible with the motherboard and works well with other components

 Budget